neoliteconsultant/beyonic/README.md

 ### Installation
-1. Copy the project, loginsite, to any directory of your choice.
+1. Copy the project, beyonic, to any directory of your choice.

-2. Navigate to the root directory (loginsite) containing the manage.py file in a command line.
+2. Navigate to the root directory (beyonic) containing the manage.py file in a command line.

 3. Install dependencies
     ```